urbit/urbit.org/content/blog/iot.md

 > the now-configured IOT device.
 Both ends can verify they are talking to the
 > originally configured devices, assuming no device has lost its private key.

 Here, the hub or controller that he refers to would be your planet.
-Thanks, Vint;
-you're making our job simpler.

 Urbit has many other features that make it well-suited for IoT, above and beyond eliminating the SaaS model and providing self-authenticating identities.